BiGuideCollection/BiGuide/README.md

-This repository contains the code for the **IPSN 2024** submitted paper: *"BiGuide: A Bi-level Data Acquisition Guidance for Object Detection on Mobile Devices"*.
+This repository contains the code for the **IPSN 2024** accepted paper: *"BiGuide: A Bi-level Data Acquisition Guidance for Object Detection on Mobile Devices"*.

 The BiGuide implementation is based on [mmyolo](https://github.com/open-mmlab/mmyolo).